Winter Hiking in Yosemite National Park

 The Yosemite Valley Lodge is close to amazing hiking spots.
 It’s near the Lower Yosemite Fall Trail and Cook’s Meadow Loop.
 You don’t need to drive far, so there’s more time for exploring.

-Must Read The Best Hikes in Utah: Top Trails Guide
+Must Read The Best Hiking in Missouri

 For a cozy place and excellent trail access, the lodge is ideal for winter in Yosemite.